nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 A lot of this is boilerplate that I generated from the AWS Go [example template.yaml](https://github.com/awslabs/aws-sam-cli-app-templates/blob/master/go1.x/cookiecutter-aws-sam-hello-golang/%7B%7Bcookiecutter.project_name%7D%7D/template.yaml).
 The interesting bits are:

 - I set environment variables via the `Environment.Variables` property on the resource.
 Environment variables include the max connection limit and DB login info.
-- The `Events` section is where I schedule the scraping, which happens hourly for sections.[^6] AWS [supports cron syntax](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)!
+- The `Events` section is where I schedule the scraping, which happens hourly for sections.[^2] AWS [supports cron syntax](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)!

 From that, I was ready to test locally (and then deploy!)
-To locally test your code, SAM provides a command, `sam local invoke`.
+To locally test your code, SAM provides a command, [`sam local invoke`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html). `invoke` takes a `--event` argument that is a path to a JSON file representing event data passed into the lambda.
+Since I don't pass any data into the lambdas, I just made a simple empty JSON file to test with.

 For Go, you also need to compile your changes before you can `invoke` them.
 I found myself using `go build` and `sam local invoke` a lot, so I started a simple makefile.

 ```makefile
 build: